What’s in your hall closet? Can you accurately answer this question? Really?

-Weather your roll or fold, placing like items in baskets will add extra space to every shelf.
-Also, placing small items in a basket or an under shelf crate will maximize your shelf area.
-Sorting and separating will keep you organized when you store in attractive bins.
+Whether you roll or fold your linens to organize them, grouping similar items in baskets will add extra space to every shelf in your closet.
+Try placing small items in a basket or an under shelf crate to maximize your shelf area and keep you organized.

 3. Invest in item-specific organizers.

-Add space for unique and hard to organize items by seeking out specific organizers sold online or at a home goods store.
-For example, never misplace your gift wrapping supplies again after buying one of these mounted wrapping paper caddies.
+Add space for unique and hard-to-organize items in your hall closet by seeking out specific organizers sold online or at a home goods store.
+For example, you’ll never misplace your gift wrapping supplies again after buying one of these mounted wrapping paper caddies.